Anshlulla/Hidden-Riches-Java-2D-Game/README.md

 In **Hidden Riches**, players embark on a thrilling treasure hunt.
 The objective is to navigate through different terrains, find 3 hidden keys, and unlock 3 doors. to find the treasure.
 Along the way, players can collect speed boosts to improve their score.
 ## Features

-- **Treasure Hunt**: Find 3 hidden keys to unlock 3 doors and find the treasure.
+- **Treasure Hunt**: Engage in a captivating treasure hunt where the ultimate goal is to find three hidden keys.
+These keys are essential for unlocking three doors that progressively lead to the hidden treasure.
-- **Speed Boosts**: Collect speed boosts to move faster temporarily.
+- **Speed Boosts**: Collect speed boosts scattered across the map to temporarily increase your movement speed.
-- **Collision Detection**: Players cannot interact with water or forest areas, ensuring realistic movement constraints.
+- **Collision Detection**: Experience realistic movement constraints with advanced collision detection.
+Players are prevented from moving through water bodies and dense forests, adding an element of strategy as they must find viable paths to their objectives.
-- **Unlock Mechanism**: A door can only be unlocked if the player has found the key for that particular door.
+- **Unlock Mechanism**: The game features a unique unlock mechanism where each of the three doors can only be opened if the player has found the corresponding key.
+This adds an extra layer of challenge and progression to the game.
-- **Background Music**: An immersive gaming experience with added background music.
+- **Background Music**: Creating an immersive gaming experience with continuous background music that enhances the overall atmosphere of the treasure hunt.
-- **Player Movement**: Move the player using WASD keys or Arrow keys.

 ## Controls